10 shoulder mobility exercises and stretches for pain relief

 Come back to sitting.

-Get 100+ similar exercises for free →This stretch helps improve shoulder mobility by targeting the muscles and connective tissues in the back of the upper arm, which can contribute to increased range of motion and flexibility in the shoulder joint.
+Want expert care?
+Check if you're covered for our free program →This stretch helps improve shoulder mobility by targeting the muscles and connective tissues in the back of the upper arm, which can contribute to increased range of motion and flexibility in the shoulder joint.

 How to do it: